 4. System integration

-System integration means that every single employee in a given company has a reasonable understanding of policies, standards, and objectives.
-It is vital that employees understand their roles and how they contribute to the greater success of the company – no matter how indirect these roles may seem.
+System integration means that every single employee in a company has a reasonable understanding of policies, standards, and objectives.
+It is vital employees understand their roles and how they contribute to the greater success of the company – no matter how insignificant those contributions may seem.